+44 (0) 207 252 3900 [email protected]

 In addition to sustainability, as a building material, concrete offers strength, durability, and a high level of weather resistance.
 While the utilitarian principles of Brutalism remain evident in today’s concrete architecture, there are some breathtaking examples that combine utility with creativity.

 Some of the scientific research into ways to improve concrete as a building material have yielded some amazing results.
 For example, in the 1990s, Italian chemist Luigi Cassar invented a type of smog-eating concrete.
-The first architect to utilize it was Richard Meier.
+The first architect to utilise it was Richard Meier.
 It was introduced on the market in 2000, and today that technology has been incorporated in up to 50 buildings.

-Pina Petricone’s book, Concrete Technology, discusses some of the surprising advances in concrete, which utilize both nanotechnology and biotechnology.
+Pina Petricone’s book, Concrete Technology, discusses some of the surprising advances in concrete, which utilise both nanotechnology and biotechnology.
 Applying those sciences to developing flexible and sustainable building materials has produced several new types of concrete with some astonishing capabilities.
 There are now bendable, super-fluid, conductive, self-healing, and illuminating concretes.

 One of the most stunning examples of how this new technology is being employed is the Cella Septichora Visitor Center in Hungary.
 The architectural firm of Bachman & Bachmann designed it with a translucent concrete wall that performs a dazzling light display.
 Twenty years ago, the concept that concrete could be translucent would have been unthinkable.